 The creative industries are growing faster than any other business sector in most of the UK according to new data from Nesta, with 47 “creative clusters” now scattered across the country.

 While London is still responsible for most of the creative industry jobs, smaller clusters are thriving across the country.

-The UK’s creative industries are worth over £71 billion annually and the sector employs 1.5 million people.
+The UK’s creative industries are now worth over £90 billion and is growing at twice the rate of the economy.

 The creative sector covers a number of different areas including: advertising, architecture, art and antiques, crafts, design, designer fashion, film and video, gaming, music, the performing arts, publishing, software and computer services, television and radio.

 - There are 47 creative clusters in the UK.
 Download NESTAS report on “The geography of creativity in the UK”

 - Creative clusters have a dominant presence in London and the South-East of England (which together comprise around a third of clusters identified).
 But just over one-fifth of clusters are found in the North of England, and Scotland, Wales and Northern Ireland all feature too.

 - Rapid growth has been experienced in all sub-sectors that make up the creative industries, but particularly in services activities like Design, Software and Digital, and Advertising.
 More than half of metropolitan areas observed faster growth in the number of businesses, levels of employment and volume of turnover in these sub-sectors than in other sectors.